shrivastavadisha/repo_level_prompt_generation/README.md

 * tqdm
 * tensorboard

+## Updates
+* We have released the trained checkpoints for RLPG-H and RLPG-R models.
+You can download them [here](https://drive.google.com/file/d/1txmObhsA_Cs8paj1x8IGsoUqX7oHNxbw/view?usp=share_link).
+While loading the state_dict, please set the `strict` parameter to `False`.
+Example usage can be found in `rule_inference_preprocessed_data.py`
+* We are also releasing the predictions of the RLPG-H and RLPG-R models for each hole in our validation and test data.
+You can download them [here] (https://drive.google.com/file/d/1WSPf4p0tfWs2nLgbpk53Kh5qJG3_33-b/view?usp=share_link).
+Each pickle file here contains the probabilities for all prompt proposals as given by corresponding trained RLPG models.
+Example usage can be found in `get_info_from_hole_predictions.py`

 ## Code
 ### Data preprocessing
 The web URLs for all the repositories used in our work is provided in <ins>projects.txt</ins>.
 Download and store them in a folder called <ins>gcode-data</ins>.
 Then run `script_gen_and_preprocess_data.py`.
 This script will produce an output file called <ins>commands_gen_and_preprocess</ins>.
 Running it will execute three scripts: